insolite-dev/field_suggestion/README.md

 }
 ```
 If we gave a `userSuggestions` which is `List<UserModel>`.
 Then we must add the `searchBy` property.
-Otherwise we will get an error
+Otherwise we will get an error like:

 `If given suggestionList's runtimeType isn't List<String>, List<int> or List<double>.
 That means, you was gave a List which includes dart classes.
 So then [searchBy] can't be null.`

-Our model has *email*, *username* and, *password*, right?
+Our model has *email*, *username*, and *password*, right?
 So then we can implement it like:
 `searchBy: ['email']` or `searchBy: ['email', 'username']`.

 <img src="https://raw.githubusercontent.com/theiskaa/field_suggestion/develop/example/assets/obj-list.gif" align = "right" height = "250px">